 These days, in a world filled with established streaming giants like Netflix and Amazon Prime and newer arrivals like Disney+ and BritBox, it can sometimes be easy to overlook the humble iPlayer, so if you find you aren't checking it as regularly as other streaming platforms you could be missing out on some quality film and TV.

 Dig a little deeper into BBC iPlayer, and there’s a range of features and neat extras that make catching up on BBC TV shows even more enjoyable.
+Read on to find out how to use iPlayer and get the most out of it.

 Do you need a TV licence to use streaming services?